CheeseDevs/Woop/README.md

 How to build: Clone the main branch, open in unity.
-Go to file, select build, hit build, set different path for build folder
+Go to file, select build, hit build, set different path for build folder For the convenience, Build for windows is on the branch "Build".
+Clone it, extract and play